YitianChen1996/CPP_and_C/Analyse-of-Fraction-Class/readme.md

     f.reduce();<br>
     return f;<br>
 }<br><br>
 Binary arithmetic operator can also be implemented as member function, but in this case, it should has only one parameter.
-See the implementation of operator+ in the Fraction.cpp c.Stream extraction(>>) and insertion(<<) must be implemented as non-member function, because they use user-defined type as the right argument.<br>
+See the implementation of operator+ in the Fraction.cpp<br>
+c.Stream extraction(>>) and insertion(<<) must be implemented as non-member function, because they use user-defined type as the right argument.<br>
 Their declration are:<br>
 friend istream & operator>>(istream &in, Fraction &f);//not const, because your aim is to change the value in it.<br>